pkien01/MNIST-neural-network-classifier/README.md

 ![](https://raw.githubusercontent.com/pkien01/MNIST-neural-network-classifier/master/sample_images/all_layers.png)
 ![](https://raw.githubusercontent.com/pkien01/MNIST-neural-network-classifier/master/sample_images/all_layers_fashion.png)

 Have fun playing around with the model as you like.

-Good luck!
+## Contacts

+If you have any questions or encounter some serious errors/bugs in the code, you can write an email to phamkienxmas2001@gmail.com, v.kienp16@vinai.io, or kindly leave a message below on GitHub.
+Thank you!